keptn/lifecycle-toolkit/docs/content/en/docs/implementing/tasks-non-k8s-apps.md

 the creation of the `KeptnTask` resource is automatic.

-Moreover, each time you want to execute a `KeptnTask` resource, you must manually create a a new (and uniquely named) YAML file that describes that resource.
+Moreover, each time you want to execute a `KeptnTask` resource, you must manually create a a new (and uniquely named) `KeptnTask` resource.

 The `KeptnTask` resource references the `KeptnTaskDefinition` that you created above